-In my fieldwork and in the published work that results, my goals are to provide a fuller picture of the details of Uzbek, and to understand how those details bear on theoretical questions that are of broad interest both within and beyond Turkic.
-Recent investigations involve the structure of sluicing-like constructions, genitive case and agreement in nominalized clauses, and word formation processes involving the polar question particle, -mi.
+My goals are to provide a fuller picture of the details of Uzbek, and to understand how those details bear on theoretical questions that are of broad interest both within and beyond Turkic.
+Recent investigations involve the structure of sluicing-like constructions, genitive case and agreement in nominalized clauses, and verbal and non-verbal predicate formation processes.

-It has been known for a long time that there is regional variation involving lexical inventory and phonological attributes of the language.
-This is no surprise: Uzbekistan is surrounded (though not exclusively) by other Turkic-speaking nations, so regional variants often conform in some respects to the Turkic languages spoken in neighboring countries.
-In the course of my investigations I have been pleased and excited to find, in addition, a good amount of syntactic micro-variation across Uzbek speakers.
+Because Uzbekistan is surrounded (though not exclusively) by other Turkic-speaking nations, regional variants often conform in some respects to the Turkic languages spoken in neighboring countries.
+In the course of my investigations I have been pleased and excited to find, in addition to the usual phonological and lexical variation, a good amount of syntactic micro-variation across Uzbek speakers.
 In addition to the regional differences, there are also signs of syntactic change: younger speakers' grammars appear to differ significantly from older speakers'.
-I try to document (and make sense of) this micro-variation whenever I come across it, keeping in mind the longer-term goal of trying to understand the consequences of both the regional variation and the language change for our theories of syntactic and morphological structure-building.
+I try to document (and make sense of) these patterns whenever I come across them, keeping in mind the longer-term goal of trying to understand the consequences of variation and syntactic change for our theories of syntactic and morphological structure-building.

 I'm deeply grateful to the native Uzbek speakers that I've had the pleasure of working with over the years (in Tashkent, Bukhara, Moscow, New York and California) --- for their thoughtfulness in matters concerning the Uzbek language, their friendship, and their hospitality.